umami-hep/salt/docs/setup.md

 cd salt
 ```

-!!! info "You can skip this step if you install Salt directly from PyPI (see below)
+!!! info "You can skip this step if you install Salt directly from PyPI (see below)"

 ### Create Environment